misavojte/GazePlotterDocs/basic/index.md

 1. Upload your own data files to the GazePlotter workplace.
 The workplace will automatically detect the file type and start a visualization of the data.
 See [Uploading data](/upload-data/) for more information.
 2. Reload the demo data.
 This will remove all the data from the workplace and load the demo data again.
 3. Download the workspace as a `.json` file.
 This file can be later uploaded to the GazePlotter to restore the data with the modifications you made to it.
 4. Export to the ScanGraph format for further AOI analysis.
-See [Exporting data for ScanGraph](/basic/export/) for more information.
+See [ScanGraph export](/export/scangraph/) for more information.

 ![GazePlotter GUI overview with preloaded demo eye-tracking data scarf plot](./1.png)